lazamar/mongo-join-query/README.md

 Allows you to query your database using linked collections in your query.

-Imagine in your database you have Teams with Players and each Player went to a different school.
+Imagine in your database you have Teams linked by ID to Players, which are linked by ID to Schools.

-Imagine you have a different model for each of these entities.

-What if you want to search for teams based on the players' school?
-Or if you wanted a team object with all members and the leader embedded?
+What if you want all teams with players that went to a school founded after 1950?
+Or if you wanted a team object with all members embedded?
 What if their school were also embedded to them?

-This allows you to do exactly that.
+`mongo-join-query` allows you to do exactly that.

 **Note**: You need to be using Mongoose to specify your database schema.

+**Note**: Requires Mongo >= v3.4.

 ```javascript
 mongoJoin(